The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 Gaming on Windows now

-Microsoft, on the other hand, has a plethora of hardware partners designing products to appeal to individual budgets up and down the scale.
-The Windows brand aesthetic and image has sometimes suffered as a result, even if the Windows experience has been top-notch, for the most part.
+On the other hand, Microsoft has a plethora of hardware partners designing products to appeal to individual budgets up and down the scale.
+The Windows brand aesthetic and image has sometimes shone less as a result, even if the Windows experience has been top-notch, for the most part.

-As an Apex Legends enthusiast trying to punch below his age, my most recent hardware purchase has been a 240Hz gaming monitor used in eSports tournaments.
-I’m on a budget and still only have a 6-year-old GTX 970 video card, plus I’m over 50, but it sure helps to have the best hardware and components you can get or afford, to try to up your game.
+As an Apex Legends enthusiast trying to punch below his age, my most recent hardware purchases have been a 240Hz gaming monitor used in eSports tournaments and a G502 gaming mouse.
+Unfortunately, I’m on a budget and still only have a 6-year-old GTX 970 video card, plus I’m over 50, but it sure helps to have the best hardware and components you can get or afford, to try to up your game.
+The video card definitely needs to be upgraded!

-That’s why Microsoft started to make their own Surface line of products.
+That’s why Microsoft started to make their own Surface line of products, I guess.
 Microsoft’s way to showcase Windows inside a premium package.
-In fact, as a long-term Windows user, I was blown away the first time I saw the Surface Studio.
+In fact, as a long-term Windows user, I was blown away the first time I saw the Surface Studio (pictured below).
 Finally, a monitor (all in one) that doesn’t look out of place near the Mac counter at your local electronics store.
 And it has a touch screen!

 The Surface Pro tablet PCs are nice too, although the bezels need to be reduced in size from now on, and the UI could do with a refresh for smaller screens like the Surface Go.
 The coming Windows 10X should help with portable devices, and the `Sun Valley’ design refreshes coming to Windows 10 will hopefully keep things fresh on the desktop soon.

 Balance is key.
 2020 was an interesting year, with many of us working more online from home and adapting to new schedules and lifestyle changes.
-I managed to move most of my in-school face-to-face classroom lessons back to back, allowing me to spend more time as a part-time vegetable farmer (great for exercise and fresh air), plus get one more day at home to recharge the batteries.
-That usually means an extra day on the PC for me, which is never a bad thing, or is it?
+I managed to move most of my in-school face-to-face classroom lessons back to back, allowing me to spend an extra day as a part-time vegetable farmer (great for exercise and fresh air), plus get one more day at home to recharge the batteries.
+That usually means a day on the PC for me, which is never a bad thing, or is it?

 What’s missing and what to change in 2021?

 They say that change is as good as a rest.
 Having an extra day at home is ideal for some people.
 But time at home doesn’t always feel well spent.
-You like being on the computer, but something is missing.
+You like being on the computer, you like blogging, but something is missing.
 How do you get that creative flair and inspiration regularly?
 And how do you know that you are not holding yourself back?
-Could changing to Mac be the answer?
+Could changing my computer monitor or changing to Mac be the answer?

 Years with the Windows UI